MarcusRisanger/Dataverse-API/README.md

 ### Optional validation

-Instantiating the `DataverseClient` with `validate=True` triggers additional validation to take place, based on the CSDL `$metadata` document.
-Upon instantiation, this document will be read and parsed into a table/column schema that also accounts for e.g. alternate key columns set up for Dataverse tables.
+Instantiating a new `DataverseEntity` with `logical_name` triggers additional validation to take place, based on the EntityMetadata API endpoints.
+Upon instantiation, calls will be made to the API to fetch the `EntitySetName` used in API queries, together with column names and alternate key Attribute combinations.

 When validation is enabled, the client both checks that columns referred to in the data are valid according to the schema, and will automatically pick a suitable row ID for batch operations.
-While this is nice, it is mostly thought of as a debugging tool to develop scripts, since it carries the overhead of retrieving the CSDL document from Microsoft.
+While this is nice, it is mostly thought of as a debugging tool to develop scripts, since it carries the overhead of retrieving the information from the API.
+It is recommended to instantiate Entities by using the `entity_set_name` argument and specifying key columns in your data when preparing scripts for production.

 ## Development environment